 Am I at risk of Ebola infection?

-The risk of becoming infected with Ebola is extremely low for anyone living in the UK.
+The risk of becoming infected with Ebola in the UK is extremely low.
 However, there is a risk of Ebola infection for anyone travelling to an infected country or anyone who comes into close contact with an infected person.
+This risk was greater for travellers from West Africa (particularly Sierra Leone) during the 2014-2016 epidemic.
+That epidemic is now over and the countries where it occurred have developed surveillance systems in order to spot new cases early, if they occur.

 Although the UK might see cases of imported Ebola, this is extremely unlikely to result in a large outbreak in the UK.
 The UK has a very effective public health system and measures have been put in place to identify any infected person at the earliest opportunity.
 Healthcare staff have been made aware of how to deal with any person with possible Ebola infection.
 Special hospital isolation units have been made available.